GreatCowBASIC/Help/output/md/i2creceive.md

 global variable `I2CMatch` will be set to true when the received value is equal to the constant `I2C_ADDRESS`.

+<span class="strong">**Note:**</span>

+Earlier versions of GCBASIC provided a separate `I2CSlaveDeviceReceive` command for slave-mode reception.
+That name is now a reserved legacy identifier only — the functionality has been folded into `I2CReceive` itself, conditioned on `#define I2C_MODE Slave`, exactly as shown in Example 2 below.

 <span class="strong">**Example 1 - Master Mode:**</span>

 ``` programlisting